-Washington D.C., United States of America, 1963.
+Washington D.C., United States, 1963.

-He is a member of the board of directors of Brookfield Business Partners LP, senior adviser at the consulting firm Brunswick Group, LLP and senior counsel in the law firm Sidley Austin LLP, where he works in the International Trade and Privacy and Cybersecurity areas.
+He is a member of the Private Equity team of Brookfield Business Partners LP, senior adviser at the consulting firm Brunswick Group, LLP and senior counsel in the law firm Sidley Austin LLP, where he works in the International Trade and Privacy and Cybersecurity areas.
 He is also an adviser to the Bill and Melinda Gates Foundation and a member of the advisory boards of the Centre for European Reform, the German Marshall Fund and the European Policy Centre.

 He studied Government at Harvard University and International Relations at the University of Oxford.

 He holds a Juris Doctor degree from Columbia Law School and a Masters in Finance from London Business School.

-He was an independent director of Scottish Power, Ltd and a member of that company's Audit and Compliance Committee.
+He has been a member of the Sustainable Development Committee of Iberdrola, S.A.
+He has also been an independent director of Scottish Power, Ltd and a member of that company's Audit and Compliance Committee.

 He was the US ambassador to the European Union from 2014 to 2017.
 Prior to that appointment, for six years he was the managing director at Palamon Capital Partners, a private equity firm based in London.
 He was also the director of one of the finance departments of Bank of America and of GE Capital, as well as director in the international acquisitions group of GE International.
-He has also worked as an attorney at international law firms in London, Paris, New York and Brussels.
+He has worked as an attorney at international law firms in London, Paris, New York and Brussels.

 He has dedicated more than twenty years of his career to US-European affairs, as a government official, lawyer and investor.
-As Director for European Affairs on the National Security Council (1994-1995), he worked closely with the US Mission to the European Union to launch the Transatlantic Free Trade Agreement.
+As Director for European Affairs on the National Security Council (1994-1995), he worked closely with the US Mission to the European Union to launch the New Transatlantic Agenda.

-He previously worked with the Treuhandanstalt (German Privatisation Ministry) in Berlin, with the Stock Exchange Operations Committee in Paris and as secondee for the European Commission in Brussels.
+He previously worked with the Treuhandanstalt (German Privatisation Ministry) in Berlin, the Stock Exchange Operations Committee in Paris and as secondee for the European Commission in Brussels.